ComScore

 Good luck not being entranced by a stay in Santa Barbara, aka America's Riviera, where laid-back luxe has been perfected thanks to stretches of palm-lined beaches, historic stucco architecture, proximity to mid-coast vineyards and the town's energetic UC Santa Barbara students.
 Stroll the Funk Zone, a neighborhood full of fine dining and cocktailing opps, have a massage at one of the resorts and enjoy browsing State Street.
 Or just enjoy an afternoon bike ride along oceanfront Cabrillo Boulevard.
 It's pretty much impossible to put a wrong foot forward during a Santa Barbara vacay, other than leaving too soon.

-From spotting sea lions in La Jolla to exploring Balboa Park and its museums, there is plenty to do in San Diego during the day, but make sure to keep the fun going at night.
-San Diego’s bar scene has really grown in recent years with the opening of a number of themed speakeasies throughout the city, including the highly acclaimed Raised by Wolves, the Chinese apothecary-themed Realm of the 52 Remedies, and many more.
+From spotting sea lions in La Jolla to exploring Balboa Park and its museums, there is plenty to do in San Diego during the day (one reason it popped up on PureWow editors' winter travel list).
+For nightlife lovers, San Diego’s bar scene has really grown in recent years with the opening of a number of themed speakeasies throughout the city, including the highly acclaimed Raised by Wolves, the Chinese apothecary-themed Realm of the 52 Remedies, and many more.
 In the Marina District, head to Animae for some wagyu steak and elevated Filipino fare.
 Outdoor brunch is a big thing in San Diego thanks to great weather year-round, and you’ll find one of the best at the pink-filled Morning Glory.
+And whatever you do, don't miss the Lightscape exhibit at the San Diego Botanic Garden, one of the highlights of the scattered Christmas in L.A. and SoCal spectacles.

 Best for Skydiving